priyakot/SurveyRabbitApplication/README.md

 <li>   You can also use curl for each API:</li>
 <li>  eg.curl --request POST http://localhost:8080/api/get_user?userId=1234</li>
 <li>   Sample Response: {"uid":1234,"userType":"admin","userName":"Priya"}</li>
 <li>   These APIs are  parametrized.
-You can currently call them without parameters since they will take the default values.<li>
+You can currently call them without parameters since they will take the default values.</li>
 <li>  The APIS supported are listed in the SURVEY RABBBIT API DOCUMENTATION page</li>